260 Waymouth Street, Adelaide, South AustraliaSA 5000

 What You Say

-A Bossi Grit SX titanium gravel bike in a custom build, including a red hand-painted headtube decal
+A Bossi Grit titanium bicycle in a custom commuter build, in a quiet city alleyway

 Featured Custom Build